DFE-Digital/bat-design-history/app/posts/how-to/2024-01-16-what-to-include-in-a-design-history-post.md

 ## Write for people in a hurry

-Your users' primary needs will be to simply and quickly understand how you previously made decisions.
+Your users’ primary needs will be to simply and quickly understand how you previously made decisions.
 With that in mind:

 - write the most straightforward and shortest post you can
 - use headings and bullet points to aid reading